earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a collection of custom algorithms already available in Skyline and each
-has a page here.
-However currently most are only documented in the code and their
+has a page here listed in the left hand menu or this page.
-pages refer to the source code.

 The performance and accuracy of the available algorithms vary, their inclusion is
-not a validation of the method, simply that they can function as outlier detectors.
+not a validation of the method, simply that they can function as outlier or
+changepoint detectors.
 Each generates different results and few seldom agree.
-The Vortex webapp UI can be
-used to run them adhoc on any time series should you wish to assess there performance.
+The Vortex webapp UI can be used to run them adhoc on any time series should you
+wish to assess there performance.

+Each algorithm page also has example results and timings against a set of time
+series.
+The timings are simply a gauge as to the approximate performance of the
+algorithm.
+The analysis was done on a heavily loaded running server and the
+run times may vary in different environments (probably faster).

 Implementing a custom algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~